 The Vicious Cycle - Alcohol Withdrawal

 The vicious cycle of consumption and craving also includes the physical symptoms of alcohol withdrawal.
-One can experience anxiety, irritability, palpitations, tremors, insomnia and depression, all of which can lead to the desire for more alcohol to relieve these symptoms.
+Someone with an alcohol addiction can experience anxiety, irritability, palpitations, tremors, insomnia and depression, all of which can lead to the desire for more alcohol to relieve these symptoms.

 Over-consumption of alcohol over a short period of time can also lead to blackouts.
 This condition, called Anterograde Amnesia, is the inability to recall recent events.
 When the blood alcohol concentration increases rapidly over a short period of time, it blocks the brain’s ability to retain short-term memory during that time.

 Such impairments are generally the cause of alcohol-related deaths, whether it’s drunk driving, or other accidents or injuries to oneself or others.
-Statistically, alcoholism is the cause of nearly 40% of all unnatural deaths.
+Statistically, alcohol addiction is the cause of nearly 40% of all unnatural deaths.

-The impact of alcohol dependency is not only disabling to one’s health, it also affects personal relationships with loved ones, professional performance, social interactions, and the ability to manage the responsibilities of daily life.
-Because many people who are dependent on alcohol are unable to recognize that they have serious problem; the initial, and probably the most important, step in treating alcoholism is admitting that the problem exists.
+The impact of alcohol addiction is not only disabling to one’s health, it also affects personal relationships with loved ones, professional performance, social interactions, and the ability to manage the responsibilities of daily life.
+Because many people who are dependent on alcohol are unable to recognise that they have serious problem; the initial, and probably the most important, step in treating alcohol addiction is admitting that the problem exists.

 TURNING OVER A NEW LEAF